ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/FLASHCARD_CHECKLIST.md

   - 1. Direct convexity condition (equation)
   - 2. First-derivative
   - 3. Second-derivative
+    - >> these are really important, note all the rules as well for strictly and regular
 - finite-difference approximation
 - decay functions
   - exponential decay